The Sea of Hands

 The Sea of Hands refers to a significant play during the 1974–75 NFL playoffs.
 The Miami Dolphins were facing the Oakland Raiders in an American Football Conference (AFC) Divisional playoff game on December 21, 1974 at Oakland–Alameda County Coliseum.
-The game was ultimately decided in the final seconds by a now-iconic play in which Oakland quarterback Ken Stabler launched an 8-yard touchdown pass to running back Clarence Davis, who seemed tightly covered but somehow wrestled the ball away from multiple Miami defenders to secure victory for the Raiders, thus effectively ending Miami's historic run of Super Bowl appearances.
+The game was ultimately decided in the final seconds by a now-iconic play in which Oakland quarterback Ken Stabler launched an 8-yard touchdown pass to running back Clarence Davis, who seemed tightly covered but somehow wrestled the ball away from multiple Miami defenders to secure victory for the Raiders, thus ending Miami's historic run of Super Bowl appearances.

 Game synopsis

 The game began when rookie receiver Nat Moore returned the opening kickoff 89 yards for a Miami touchdown.
 Miami defensive back Dick Anderson then intercepted a pass from Stabler, and it looked like Miami might put things away early.
 However, fellow safety Jake Scott was hurt on the play and would miss the rest of the game.
 Oakland's defense made a stand to force a punt, and the Raiders would subsequently tie the game on a Stabler 31-yard touchdown pass to Charlie Smith.
 Scoring was otherwise limited in the first two quarters, with only a 33-yard field goal by Miami's Garo Yepremian breaking the tie before the half.

 The Raiders scored on their opening drive of the third quarter when Stabler hit Fred Biletnikoff for a 13-yard touchdown pass, Biletnikoff managing to haul in the ball with one arm along the right sideline and barely tapping his feet in bounds through tight coverage by cornerback Tim Foley, giving Oakland a 14–10 lead.
 Aided by a 29-yard pass interference penalty against the Raiders, Miami struck back with Bob Griese's 16-yard touchdown pass to Paul Warfield.
 Oakland lineman Bubba Smith blocked the extra point attempt, keeping the Miami lead at just 2 points, 16–14.

 Early in the fourth quarter, Yepremian increased Miami's lead to 19–14 with a 46-yard field goal.
 Later in the period, Oakland got the ball on their own 17-yard line.
 Stabler started the drive with an 11-yard completion to Biletnikoff.
 On the next play, he threw to Cliff Branch at the Miami 27-yard line.
 Branch made a spectacular diving catch and, as no Dolphins defender touched him while he was down, got back up and ran to the end zone for a 72-yard touchdown, giving the Raiders a 21–19 lead with 4:37 left in the game.
 However, with 2:08 left to play, the Dolphins took a 26–21 lead when a 68-yard, 4-play drive ended with Benny Malone's 23-yard touchdown run.
-Malone evaded four tackle attempts by Raider defenders on the way to the end zone.
+Malone evaded four tackle attempts by Raider defenders Skip Thomas, Jack Tatum, George Atkinson and Art Thoms on the way to the end zone.